pbezant/LoRa-DMX/docs/memory.md

 *   **Remote DMX Control:** Achieved wireless control of DMX fixtures over a long-range, low-power network.
 *   **Dynamic Fixture Configuration:** Using JSON allows changing DMX addresses and channel counts without reflashing firmware.
 *   **Simplified LoRaWAN & DMX Integration:** Achieved through wrapper libraries, making the main application logic cleaner.
+*   **Adaptation to RadioLib v7.x API Changes:** Successfully migrated `LoRaWANHelper` from an older RadioLib API to version 7.1.2, which involved significant breaking changes in LoRaWAN node initialization, credential handling, and uplink/downlink processing.
+This required a detailed investigation of the new API through documentation and examples.
+*   **Workaround for RadioLib `edit_file` Model Limitations:** Encountered issues with the AI model failing to apply large or complex diffs to `LoRaWANHelper.cpp` during the refactoring process.
+Overcame this by breaking down the changes into smaller, more manageable chunks and applying them iteratively.

 ## Rejected Approaches